AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 }

 \cNef{
+  %% this box grew too much
+  \q{
+    \begin{varwidth}{0.91\linewidth}
-  \q{Since the PoS chains are reflected in the PoW chains, you can't screw with their history to brute-force a favorable quorum --- you'd have to re-write way too much PoW history for that.}
+    Since the PoS chains are reflected in the PoW chains, you can't screw with their history to brute-force a favorable quorum --- you'd have to re-write way too much PoW history for that.
+    \end{varwidth}
+  }
   Like I said, it'll cost you more than it costs me.
 Have you forgotten that I can launch these attacks simultaneously?
 }